swcarpentry/training-course/_submissions/round-12/0/2015-02-13-about-tessa-pierce.md

 *What I found hardest about using Git the first time was...*

-While I've used git to do version control on my own work, I've never submitted code or worked with collaborators on a repo.
+While I've used git to do version control on my own work, I've never worked with collaborators on a repo.
 I found it difficult to wrap my head around the proper strategy and syntax to get this working from the command line without directly pushing to the master branch.